 Best CRM Software for Small Businesses to Choose

 Below, we list the best CRM software providers you can choose.
-Each has tiered plans that can help a small business scale and grow, so you can find affordable packages that may help you to start small.
+Each one has tiered plans that can help a small business scale and grow, so you can find affordable packages that may help you to start small.

 - Salesforce – The biggest and best known brand in CRM, and one that's trusted by thousands of businesses worldwide.
 It combines various platforms, such as Sales Cloud and Marketing Cloud, for its different functions, and has a modern, simple interface plus powerful data functions.

-- Hubspot — For small businesses, Hubspot may be an even smarter choice than Salesforce.
+- Hubspot – For small businesses, Hubspot may be an even smarter choice than Salesforce.
 A “freemium” CRM service, Hubspot's basic package is available for free, and has a simple learning curve.
 Additional premium tiers address more specific CRM categories, such as marketing or sales.
-This is a good option for businesses just dipping their toes in the CRM market or looking for a option with robust marketing features, though they'll need to upgrade to a monthly payment plan to access the most worthwhile features
+This is a good option for businesses just dipping their toes in the CRM market or looking for a option with robust marketing features, though they'll need to upgrade to a monthly payment plan to access the most worthwhile features.

 - Microsoft Dynamics – A great choice for companies already well-versed in Microsoft products, this offering comes with features beyond just CRM: It can provide an integrated platform for finance and talent recruitment as well.
 However, third-party integrations beyond Microsoft are limited.

-- Zoho — A feature-rich CRM option with support plans that scale with a business: The smallest plan is free and available to three users, while the mid-tier plans offer access to unique abilities, most noteably an AI that analyzes sales data to form predictions.
-It supports 20 languages, making it an attractive option for international operations.
+- Zoho – A feature-rich CRM option with support plans that scale with a business: The smallest plan is free and available to three users, while the mid-tier plans offer access to unique abilities – most notably an AI that analyzes sales data to form predictions.
+Zoho supports 20 languages, making it an attractive option for international operations.

 - Apptivo – This CRM is a serviceable option that no-frills customers should enjoy: It includes the basic features in a simple, intuitive interface with a low learning curve.
 Strong security options are a stand-out feature.